OfficeDev/VBA-content/Project-VBA/articles/dcf3dd0e-78ec-b95c-b890-dca5507acd92.md

     Set fsObject = CreateObject("Scripting.FileSystemObject")

     If Not fsObject.FileExists(fileName) Then
-        MsgBox "The file does not exist: " &amp; vbCrLf &amp; fileName Else
+        MsgBox "The file does not exist: " &; vbCrLf &; fileName Else
         ' Open a text stream.
         Set txtStream = fsObject.OpenTextFile(fileName:=fileName, IOMode:=ForReading)